 For a half-gallon batch of kombucha you will need

 Bring hot water and sugar together in a large enough glass jar.
 Stir the water and sugar together until the sugar dissolves.

-Put the tea or tea bas in the stirred water, sugar.
+Put the tea or tea bags in the stirred water, sugar.
 Cool the mixture to 68-85 degrees.
 The longer the tea is left in the liquid, the stronger the tea flavors will be.
 If you want your tea to taste sweeter, cool your tea for a few hours only and then consume immediately.

 Proceed to remove the tea bags or strain the loose tea leaves.

 From starter tea that you’ve either purchase or created above, you will need to add this element at this point.
 If you have neither, please add distilled white vinegar as a substitute.

 Now add the SCOBY.